Anthony Cary, 5th Viscount Falkland: Biography

-As a Scottish peer he was entitled to be a Member of the Parliament of England.
+As his peerage title was Scottish, he was able to sit in the English House of Commons.
 He thus served as Tory MP for Oxfordshire for 1685–1689, Great Marlow from 1689 to 1690, and Great Bedwyn from 1690 until his death.

 He was sworn of the Privy Council of England in 1692 and served as First Lord of the Admiralty from 1693 to 1694.
 He had previously held office with the latter department as Treasurer of the Navy from 1681 to 1689, under Charles II and James II, and as Commissioner of the Admiralty from 1690 to 1693.
-Samuel Pepys had a rather low opinion of his abilities, while admitting that he suffered from chronic ill-health.
+Samuel Pepys had a rather low opinion of his abilities, while admitting that he suffered from chronic ill health.

-In March 1694 he was committed to the Tower of London on charges of peculation and died of smallpox in May, aged 38, without male issue.
+In March 1694 he was committed to the Tower of London on charges of peculation, but was released three days later.
+He died of smallpox in May, aged 38, without male issue.
 He was buried in Westminster Abbey.

 The Falkland Islands are named in his honour.
-The Viscounts Falkland in turn take their title from the Scottish monarchs' residence Falkland Palace, in Falkland, Fife, Scotland.
+The Viscounts Falkland in turn take their title from the royal residence of Falkland in Fife, Scotland.